enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 But if you are attempting to modify or inspect GUI states using |UITester|
 while the dialog is opened, you should set the ``process_events`` attribute to false for those operations.
-Otherwise the ModalDialogTester and UITester will enter a race condition that blocks forever.
+Otherwise the ModalDialogTester and UITester will enter a deadlock that blocks forever.

 Example::